-Our total rewards philosophy and the overall structure of our total rewards programs are broadly similar across the organization to engage, motivate and reward all employees who contribute to our success.
+Our total rewards philosophy and the overall structure of our total rewards programs are broadly similar across Sprinklr to engage, motivate and reward all employees who contribute to our success.
 Pay equity is a subset of Sprinklr's overall environmental, social and governance strategy.

-Per SEC rules and in support of our pay equity, we are disclosing information about the ratio of the annual total compensation of our chief executive officer to the annual total compensation of our median employee (the "CEO Pay Ratio").
+As required by Item 402(u) of Regulation S-K, we are disclosing information about the ratio of the annual total compensation of our president and chief executive officer as of January 31, 2025 to the annual total compensation of our median employee (the "CEO Pay Ratio").